This page was last reviewed on August 24, 2021.

 - As of January 2021, the Village office is selling transit passes by appointment.
-Please email email@example.com or call 250-336-2291 to make an appointment.
+The Village office is open to the public from 9 a.m. to 4 p.m.

 - On June 1, BC Transit will resume the collection of fares onboard Comox Valley buses.
 Monthly passes and tickets can be purchased in person or over the phone at the Rexall Pharmacy in Comox and the Rexall Pharmacy in Courtenay which are currently open to the public.
 Municipal offices in the Comox Valley Regional District will not be selling transit passes at this time as we are not open.
 Click here for more information.

 - Business licences applications are being accepted.
-Please print an application and submit to the Village office through the drop box in the door.
+Please print an application and submit to the Village office.

 - Dog licence applications are being accepted.
-Please complete the application and submit to the Village office with the appropriate fee through the drop box in the door.
+Please complete the application and submit to the Village office.

 - Solid waste collection service is active .